vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

-When I put the light on around 7:54 PM on the day of the vaccine, I felt more light sensitivity than usual (I generally have light sensitivty issues, but in the past year they have generally been pretty mild, without any acute manifestations and generally only starting to cause slight fatigue after extended periods of time).
+When I put the light on around 7:54 PM on the day of the vaccine, I felt more light sensitivity than usual (I generally have light sensitivity issues, but in the past year they have generally been pretty mild, without any acute manifestations and generally only starting to cause slight fatigue after extended periods of time).
 I suspect this increased light sensitivity was related to the fatigue